handibles/climber/README.md

 ### Microbial Ecology (and `R`)

 Not yet written.
-This is the real magic, and we ge to make _pictures_.
+This is the real magic, and we get to make _pictures_.